Willamette Falls: Modifications and industrialization

 Navigating past the falls was not possible until the completion of the Willamette Falls Locks in 1873.
 During construction of the locks, channels were blasted from the rocks that formerly supported the town of Linn City.
 Along with the locks, the city of West Linn sits on a portion of the former town site.
 The locks were sold by the Willamette Falls Canal and Locks Company to the United States Army Corps of Engineers in 1915.
 They were closed in 2011.

 The Willamette Falls Electric Company (later renamed Portland General Electric) was formed in 1888 to build a hydro-electric generation facility at the falls.
 Four turbine-driven dynamos were built on the east end of the falls.
 A 14-mile (23-kilometer) long transmission line to Portland was built, becoming the first long-distance transmission of electrical energy in the United States in 1889.

 In 1895 Portland General Electric built a second generation station on the west side of the falls.
 The newer plant, called the T.W.Sullivan Plant (previously Station B), is still in operation with a capacity of 16,000 kilowatts.
 The foundations of the old plant still remain.

 The falls have been home to several paper mills beginning with the Oregon City Paper Manufacturing Co. in 1866.
 The Willamette Pulp and Paper Co. opened on the West Linn side during 1889.
 The ownership of the mills has changed several times.
 The last two remaining mills in 2011 were owned by the West Linn Paper Company and the Blue Heron Paper Company.
 West Linn Paper Company announced it was shutting down in October 2017, and reopened in November 2019 as Willamette Falls Paper Company.
 Blue Heron Paper Company closed its mill in February 2011.

 The Blue Heron site has subsequently been auctioned off for redevelopment.
 The milling facilities were sold to a Canadian investment firm, NRI Global, Inc., which has begun work removing the old machinery and cleaning the grounds of contamination.
 An agreement for the sale of the site itself was announced in June 2013, but later fell apart.
 In May 2014, another developer, George Heidgerken, purchased the property.
 Heidgerken then sold the property to the Confederated Tribes of Grand Ronde in August 2019.
+On December 5, 2020, a fire destroyed one of the buildings in the south of the Blue Heron site; one man was charged with trespassing and arson in connection with the fire.
+Another fire, likely caused by a makeshift stove, destroyed a building on the site in January 2025.